playbenny/benny_manual/docs/installation.md

 ### Settings that affect GPU usage:

 - Wire segment count.
 Low end GPUs struggle with the number of polygons needed to make smooth wires.
-Add the following keys to **userconfig.json**:

-    ```json
-    "MAX_BEZIER_SEGMENTS" : 4,
-    "MIN_BEZIER_SEGMENTS" : 4,
-    ```

-    (the numbers need to be divisible by 4 and MIN must be < MAX - when loading patches it initially draws the min number then upgrades the wires when it is idle to speed up loading.
-Defaults are 16 / 8)
+The two settings: ```json"MAX_BEZIER_SEGMENTS"``` and ```json"MIN_BEZIER_SEGMENTS"``` control this.
+The numbers need to be divisible by 4 and MIN must be < MAX - when loading patches it initially draws the min number then upgrades the wires when it is idle to speed up loading.
+Defaults are 16 / 8.

-- You can also make it only show wires to/from the current block, either by pressing **F10** to toggle, or setting this key to set it as the default:
+- You can also make it only show wires to/from the current block, either by pressing **F10** to toggle, or the unticking setting ```json"WIRES_SHOW_ALL"```.

-    ```json
-    "WIRES_SHOW_ALL" : 1,
-    ```

 ### Settings that affect CPU usage:

 - The maximum number of audio blocks & the number of hardware IO have a big effect on the baseline CPU usage.
 On mid range hardware the default (64) seems fine, and supports fairly complex song patches.
 On high end hardware much higher values are possible.
 On very low end computers you could reduce this to lower the baseline CPU load.
-Add the following key to **userconfig.json**

-    ```json
-    "MAX_AUDIO_VOICES" : 64,
-    ```
+Look for ```json"MAX_AUDIO_VOICES"``` in the preferences list.

+- The scopes and audio to data conversion in benny do use quite a lot of cpu.
+If you increase ```json"AUDIO_TO_DATA_DOWNSAMPLING"``` to eg 4 or 8 it'll save up to 20% cpu (on a low end system running a large patch), at the expense of some accuracy in audio to data conversion and the maximum zoom in available in the sidebar scopes.

 - The '**vector size**' of audio processing also has a big effect.
 This is the size (in samples) of the chunks of audio worked on by each stage of processing in benny.
 Decreasing it rapidly increases CPU usage.
 Find this in the **audio settings** dialog (there's a button to open it on the benny launcher window).

     Because of a limitation of benny's architecture every audio connection adds latency proportional to this value, and while it's possible to offset clocks (and other transport-linked blocks eg wave scan blocks also have time offsets) it obviously pays to keep this as low as your computer can manage.
 On mid range hardware 256 samples is a good target, 64 is a sensible minimum for high end systems.

 - **Upsampling** is a common simple way to mitigate aliasing in harmonics generated by digital processing.
 Most of benny's non-linear audio blocks default to upsampling x2 as it makes a noticeable difference to the clarity of the sound.
 However upsampling obviously increases the CPU usage.
-You can adjust it (from 1x-128x) in the sidebar settings section for the block, or the following key (in userconfig.json) can be used to disable upsampling for all blocks on a particular computer (for example if your main computer is lost or broken and you borrow a less powerful one to run your set):
+You can adjust it (from 1x-128x) in the sidebar settings section for the block, or the ```json"UPSAMPLING"``` setting can be unticked to disable upsampling for all blocks on a particular computer (for example if your main computer is lost or broken and you borrow a less powerful one to run your set).

-    ```json
-    "UPSAMPLING" : 0,
-    ```

 - **Max Scheduler** max has some options for how the underlying engine balances the various kinds of tasks it has to perform.
 If you use blocks that have particularly involved chains of events in their note processing you may run into irregular timing.
 Adding the following key to userconfig.json can help: